 10 Questions to Ask Before Hiring a Caregiver or Home Care Agency

 Make no mistake, not all home care agencies are created equal.
-Using an agency to provide paid caregivers may give older adults and their families a false sense of security regarding their background and skill set, according to a recent study.
+Using an agency to provide care may give older adults and their families a false sense of security regarding their background and skill set, according to a recent study.
 Just because they are an agency employee doesn't necessarily mean they are trained to care for an elderly person.

 Home health care is the answer many families seek and enjoy to great satisfaction.
 It offers extended freedom and independence for their aging loved ones, but it also presents a challenge.
 This type of care entails inviting and trusting a stranger into a private home.
 Therefore, it is extremely important for families to consider and research all possibilities as they search for agencies or private individuals to provide this care.